 The trail down to Loma Grande Waterfall is pretty raw.
 Along the way, you will find banana plants and huge century-old trees.
 I was waiting for a jaguar, a huge snake or something to jump out the whole way.
 I really felt deep in the jungle and I guess I was.
 Santa Fe was miles away and so was Guabal.
 There was nothing out here except the promise of an epic waterfall.

 A few cuts and bruises later, I laid my eyes on Loma Grande, and what a sight she was.
 This amphitheater really blew me away.
 It was almost like the pool of youth next to the fountain of youth.
 An unbelievably blue pool sat still, next to the beast of a waterfall, which came crashing down just meters away.
 I think this might have just been my favorite Santa Fe hiking trail.

 LEARN TO SURF AT PLAYA ESTERO

-If La Punta break looks a bit too crazy or advanced for you, that is no problem in Santa Catalina.
+If the La Punta break looks a bit too crazy or advanced for you, that is no problem in Santa Catalina.
 Just down the hill at the other end of the village is Playa Estero.
 This huge stretch of beach is home to some kinder, rolling waves.
 These are perfect for beginners of all ages.
-Kids and first-timers can be seen catching their first ever waves here all-day long.
+Kids and first-timers can be seen catching their first-ever waves here all day long.

 LAS GOLONDRINAS WATERFALL